How to Unlock Any Locked Washer Door in Under 5 Minutes

 • Place a towel or shallow container underneath the filter to catch any water.

 • Slowly turn the filter counterclockwise to release the excess water.
-Make sure only to release a small amount of water at a time to avoid making a mess.
+Make sure only to remove a small amount of water at a time to avoid making a mess.

 • Once all the excess water has drained, close the filter and try opening the door again.